 Erva Bluebird Mealworm Feeder

 Erva makes the extra large hanging baffles and shepherd’s hook feeder poles that I love so much in my yard.
-This feeder’s top and bottom plates remind me of their baffles, only they are 14” instead of 21” in diameter.
+Their bluebird feeder’s top and bottom plates remind me of their baffles, only they are 14” instead of 21” in diameter.
 Sandwiched in between these two galvanized power coated steel plates is an 8” high cylinder of vinyl coated wire mesh.
 The mesh openings are just very slightly under 1 1/2” wide.

 I found the little glass bowl and its holder well wrapped separately inside the feeder when I opened the box.
 The holder attaches easily with a wheel-like thumb nut screw.
 No tools required.
 There is about 4 ½” of space from the outside edge of the bowl to the wire mesh.
 This is a distance too far for even the long-beaked starlings to reach.